We’re updating our Terms of Use and Privacy Policy effective 7/1/26.

 Suede is a comfortable and stylish material used in everyday clothing.
 From shoes and jackets to handbags, suede gives a luxurious and polished look to any outfit.
 The only real drawback of suede is that it has a tendency to stain and scuff more easily than smooth leather.
 This can cause a small wave of panic in suede owners because many people assume that once damaged, their suede items can’t be repaired.
 This simply isn’t true.

-Suede clothing can be restored with gentle care, the proper tools, and a bit of patience, and today we will teach you how!
+Suede clothing can be restored with gentle care, the proper tools, and a bit of patience.
 Below you will find the steps to safely clean and restore suede so that worn or stained items can regain their soft texture and appearance.

 The Tools You Need To Clean Suede

 Before you even begin cleaning suede, having the right tools and supplies on hand is important.
-You can either buy tools individually OR purchase a suede care kit, which will include supplies that are designed specifically to clean the material.
+You can either buy tools individually or purchase a suede care kit.

 Here are a few common tools we suggest: